Commencement 2026

 This guide on preparing to leave Harvard is helpful in checking which online systems you will have access to as an alum and when access ends for those that do not continue for alumni.
 The page also has some helpful tips for how to manage your Harvard accounts to best facilitate your transition from student to alum.

-To learn more, see the GSD Alumni Resources page, and the Harvard Alumni Association website.
+To learn more, visit GSD Alumni Resources and the Harvard Alumni Association website.

 Title IX